ng2-developers/angular2-webpack-starter/README.md

 # change directory to our repo
 cd angular2-webpack-starter

+# install the json-server
+npm i -g json-server

 # install the repo with npm
 npm install

-# start the server
+# start the server at 3000 and json-server at 3001
+npm run json-server
+npm server

+# start both together with one command
-npm start
+npm run serve

 # use Hot Module Replacement
 npm run server:dev:hmr